-Radiotherapy is one of the most comprehensive therapies used for the treatment of cancer.
-It comprises of using radiations in its different forms like x-rays, gamma rays, particles, etc. These radiations are used to destroy tumors either alone or combined with surgery or chemotherapy.
+Radiotherapy is one of the most comprehensive therapies used to treat cancer.
+It comprises using radiations in its different forms like x-rays, gamma rays, particles, etc. This radiation destroys tumors either alone or combined with surgery or chemotherapy.
 Radiotherapy is either internal, i.e., brachytherapy, or external, i.e., teletherapy.

 Teletherapy has been defined as “the application of telecommunications technology to the delivery of professional services at a distance by linking clinician to client, or clinician to clinician, for assessment, intervention, and/or consultation.”
 In a nut shell, it’s an online therapy.

 Traveling to the office for therapy is often complicated, and it takes more time, and for people, it is not possible.
 But with modern technology, it is possible that clinicians can connect to clients no matter where they live.